 The best thing about research is fieldwork that connects me with so many amazing, inspiring people.
 I've travelled to Apia and Honolulu to conduct interviews and observations of Samoan dance practices.
 This type of work has linked me to so many people and spaces where stories and ideas about dance are shared and cherished.
 It really affirms the relevance of my research and motivates me to keep persevering.

 Describe your life as a doctoral researcher

-I am very lucky to have a great relationship with both my supervisors, who are always available when I am in need of their help, or even when I just need to have a laugh or a cry.
-They are always there and have become like family to me.
+I am very lucky to have a great relationship with both my supervisors.
+They are always available when I am in need of their help, or even when I just need to have a laugh or a cry.
 In our meetings, we don’t only talk research, but discuss life outside of research as well - balancing the two can be a challenge!

 I've had some invaluable opportunities on my doctoral journey.
 In 2016, I presented my research proposal at the University’s Pacific Graduate Student Conference at the Fale.
 Last year, I presented my research at a conference hosted by the Pacific Arts Association held in Apia.
 It was my first international conference and the audience was filled with established Pacific scholars from across the globe.
 It was exciting but daunting.
 This year, I was awarded a scholarship for the Doctoral Academic Leadership Initiative (DALI).
 I feel so lucky to be part of the course and I’m really excited to explore the idea of an academic career as a future pathway.

 Outside of my studies I have a wonderful husband, Mikey, and I try to maintain work-free weekends to spend time with him, and my friends and family.
 I'm a big foodie so I love finding new places to eat, and you can often find me in the gym working off the stresses of my day!